it-bens/shopware-remote-api-test-runner/README.md

 ### The Shopware default language problem

 During the installation of Shopware, a default language has to be chosen or is set for you.
 The UUID of the default language is always the same: `2fbb5fe2e29a4d70aa5854ce7ce3e20b`.
-Shopware uses this UUID for the choice of the default language.
 All translation tables contain a foreign key referencing the language table.
 If the default language is changed in a running system, all existing translations will be a mess, because they point to the wrong language.
 This sounds more like an inconvenience than a problem, but it can render Shopware useless and it cannot always be undone.
 That's why Shopware has no command to do so.

 However, changing the default language in a fresh installation is relatively safe.
 That is done during the building of the images provided by this project.